maksimryndin/goral/README.md

 </details>

 will create a single sheet with columns `datetime`, `level`, `log_line`.
-A log line is truncated to 50 000 chars as it is a Google Sheets limit.
+A log line is truncated to 50 000 chars as it is a Google Sheets limit for a cell.
 Goral tries to extract log level and datetime from a log line.
 If it fails to extract a log level then `N/A` is displayed.
 If it fails to extract datetime, then the current system time is used.

 For logs collecting Goral reads its stdin.
 Basically it is a portable way to collect stdout of another process without a privileged access.